3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/mongo/mongoose-and-express.md

 ### Seed your database

 From your Terminal prompt tab, run `$ node db/seeds.js` to seed your database.
 This will add 3 users to your `express-mongoose-lesson-starter` database.
+Make sure that your output doesn't end in 2 nulls, as this will nullify your data in your database.
+Remember how we said that mongo is asynchronous?
+If you are getting null at the end of your node db/seeds.js command, the Item.remove and the User.remove functions are running after you seed your database.
+You can get around this by writing a promise on your remove functions.
+Or by just running the command again.

 <br />